signature-ip-ai/inoculator-user-guide/source/bridgeconfiguration.rst

 Bridge Configuration
 =======================================

-Bridges or Pipelines refer to devices or components that connect two or more network segments or different types of buses, allowing them to communicate and function as a unified network.
-In iNoCulator, they are represented as the connection between two routers with different subtopologies.
+Bridges or Pipelines are components used to connect two or more network segments or different types of buses, enabling communication and integration across subtopologies.
+In iNoCulator, a bridge represents the connection between two routers that belong to different subtopologies, allowing them to operate as part of a unified network.

-To add bridges in the design:
+To Add a Bridge in the Design:

-  - Select the ‘Bridge’ icon from the Components menu and place it on the grid.
+  1. Select the Bridge icon from the Components menu and place it onto the grid.

-  - Connect the bridge to a router by dragging one end of the bridge to any port on the router.
+  2. Connect one end of the bridge to a router by dragging it to any available port.

-  - Drag the other end of the bridge to any port on another router with a different subtopology.
+  3. Connect the other end of the bridge to a port on a different router that belongs to another subtopology.

-  - The topology will show a connection between two routers with different subtopologies
+  4. The topology will then visually reflect a connection between two routers with different subtopologies.

 .. image:: images/sample_topology_with_bridge2.png
   :alt: sample_topology_with_bridge2